DanielFerrariR/shell-commands-server/README.md

 # shell-commands-server

-Small aplication to run shell commands on Node.
-It was created with the idea to send shell commands like 'shortcuts run ...' in a MAC device to execute apple shortcuts, but can do much more than that.
+Node server to send shell commands to the running device.
+Created as a free alternative to Pushcut for macOS.

 ## Steps